tkem/uritools/docs/index.rst

       {'fragment': 'nose', 'path': '/over/there', 'scheme': 'foo',
        'authority': 'example.com:8042', 'query': 'name=ferret'}

-.. autodata:: UNRESERVED
+.. data:: UNRESERVED

+   Unreserved characters specified in RFC 3986 as a string.

-.. autodata:: RESERVED
+.. data:: RESERVED

+   Reserved characters specified in RFC 3986 as a string.

-.. autodata:: GEN_DELIMS
+.. data:: GEN_DELIMS

+   General delimiting characters specified in RFC 3986 as a string.

-.. autodata:: SUB_DELIMS
+.. data:: SUB_DELIMS

+   Subcomponent delimiting characters specified in RFC 3986 as a string.

 Results of :func:`urisplit` and :func:`uridefrag`